Centaurioun/pulp-stones/references/md/Movahhedian_2018_How_the_Prevalence_of_Pulp_Stone_in_a_Population_Predicts_the_Risk_for_Kidney.md

 How the Prevalence of Pulp Stone in a Population Predicts the\
 Risk for Kidney Stone
-Najmeh Movahhedian Abdolaziz Haghnegahdar^0^\*, Fatemeh Owji^h^ a Department of Oral and Maxillofacial Radiology, Dental School, Shiraz
+Najmeh Movahhedian Abdolaziz Haghnegahdar\*, Fatemeh Owji a Department of Oral and Maxillofacial Radiology, Dental School, Shiraz
-University of Medical Sciences, Shiraz, Iron; b Student Research Committee, Dental School, Shiraz University of Medical Science, Shiraz, Iran ABSTRACT
+University of Medical Sciences, Shiraz, Iron; b Student Research Committee, Dental School, Shiraz University of Medical Science, Shiraz, Iran
+## **Abstract**

+**
+## **Introduction**

-**Introduction:** Conflicting researches exist on relationship between pulp stones and systemic- disorders.
+:** Conflicting researches exist on relationship between pulp stones and systemic- disorders.
 Nephrolithiasis is a common disease with severe pain and discomfort with increasing prevalence worldwide.
 The purpose of this study is to evaluate the correlation between pulp and kidney stones to help find a method for early detection of kidney stones. **Methods and Materials:** the sample of this case-control study comprised of 154 subjects (77 patients with and 77 patients without kidney stone approved by sonographic examination).
 Two oral and maxillofacial radiologists evaluated their panoramic images for the presence of pulpal stones. **Results:** A total of 42.9% of subjects showed pulp stones.
 Most of the teeth with pulp stone in case and control groups were molars (86.30% and 72.97%, respectively).
 In the group with kidney stones, pulp stones were detected in 38 patients (49.4%), while in the control group, they were detected in 28 subjects (36.4%).
 Although there was not a significant relationship between the presence/absence of pulp stone and kidney stone (P=0.143), there was statistically significant association between number of teeth with pulp stone in a patient and the presence of kidney stone (P\<0.013).
+The chance of having kidney stone is 5.78 times higher in the subjects having pulp stone in three teeth or more (\ 3 teeth). **
+## **Conclusions**

-The chance of having kidney stone is 5.78 times higher in the subjects having pulp stone in three teeth or more (\ 3 teeth). **Conclusion:** Although there is not a correlation between the presence of pulp and kidney stone, the chance of having kidney stone is 5.78 times higher in the subjects with \ 3 teeth having pulp stone.
+:** Although there is not a correlation between the presence of pulp and kidney stone, the chance of having kidney stone is 5.78 times higher in the subjects with \ 3 teeth having pulp stone.
 Thus, the number of teeth with pulp stone can serve as a predictor for possibility of having kidney stone.

-**Keywords:** Dental Pulp Stone; Kidney Stone; Nephrolithiasis; Pulp Calcification; Radiography Introduction
+**Keywords:** Dental Pulp Stone; Kidney Stone; Nephrolithiasis; Pulp Calcification; Radiography

+## **Introduction**

 Pulp stones are definite calcified foci which are seen in coronal/radicular pulpal spaces of teeth \[1\].
 They mostly occur in coronal pulp chamber of maxillary posterior teeth in both primary and permanent dentition \[2\], Pulp stones larger than 200 pm are detectable in projectional radiographic examinations \[3\].
 They vary in size and shape; they may be round or ovoid, single or multiple \[4\], Their prevalence is highly variable in different reports, ranging from 8% to 95% \[3\].
 Pulp stones make it difficult or impossible to approach the root canals, by narrowing their pathways which can cause failures in endodontic therapies.
 Although the association of pulp stones with caries, pulpal irritations, dental restorations, periodontal diseases, epithelial rests in the pulpal tissue, aging, gender, and orthodontic movements of the teeth has been examined \[2, 5-9\], conflicting results on relationship between systemic disorders and pulp stones still exist in the literature.
 As pulp stones are ectopic calcifications, their possible correlation with calcifications in other organs seems to be of great interest currently.
 In a study on the relationship between pulp and salivary gland calcification, no significant association was found \[10\]; while another study on evaluating the association of pulp stone with coronary artery stenosis showed positive results \[11\].